-When determining whether a report will be screened in or screened out, prior accepted and screen out reports of child maltreatment are considered in screening a current child maltreatment report.
-This includes case histories of all participants involved in the current report.
+When determining whether a report will be screened in or screened out, prior accepted and screened out reports of child maltreatment are considered in screening a current child maltreatment report.
+This includes case histories of all participants involved in current reports.